fastlane/fastlane/fastlane/docs/Codesigning/GettingStarted.md

 Getting started with [match](https://fastlane.tools/match) requires you to revoke your existing certificates.

-Make sure to follow the [Xcode Project Guide](XcodeProject.md) to set up your project properly.
+Make sure to follow [XcodeProject.md](XcodeProject.md) to set up your project properly.

 ## Using [cert](https://fastlane.tools/cert) and [sigh](https://fastlane.tools/sigh)